revaturelabs/bank-app-java-p0/README.md

 * A an employee, I can view a log of all transactions.
   * 2 points

+### Branches, Pull Requests, and Testing
+When working on a feature or portion of the project, you should use git branches.
+The `master` branch should always contain fully working code, not incomplete or broken code.
+You can work on the codebase in your own branch, and once you have completed the feature and passed the relevant tests, merge your branch into `master`.

+When you push to the `master` branch on Github, a pull request will be opened automatically and the unit tests will be run which report on the state of the project.
+In the pull request your trainer and QC member can provide feedback on your code as you progress.
+If you finish the project before the deadline, push up your code early so that we can give you feedback on your code as soon as possible.

+Avoid making unnecessary pushes to the `master` branch on Github as this will waste limited compute resources we can use in Github Actions.
+Instead, test your code locally (`mvn test`, or in your IDE) to see if your tests are passing.

 ## Extra
-You are welcome to add additional functionality beyond these base requirements, but you should have the core functionality finished first.
+You are welcome to add additional functionality beyond the base requirements, but you should have the core functionality finished first.
 Also, don't forget to re-run your unit tests when you add new features to check that you aren't introducing regressions into the codebase.
 Below are some sample stretch goals to aim for.